 In fiscal year 2016/17, the main focus of our personnel work was the active participation in and support of the ONE Aurubis transformation program, with which the corporate vision for 2025 is to be implemented.
 Acting as a team, continuous improvement, awareness of competitive requirements as well as performance factors and influences – for us, these are all essential prerequisites for making the vision a reality.
 In the course of this, we want to design our work processes and responsibilities more effectively and achieve an understanding of roles, so that every individual employee works with entrepreneurial spirit in their respective work area without losing sight of team orientation and unified Group policies.

 For the further development of our management’s competencies, we began a series of workshops at the end of 2016 for the group-wide promotion, development and harmonization of leadership, which goes beyond mere management, and to sustainably instill the resulting leadership culture in the Group.
 Measures for establishing a culture of constructive feedback were also implemented.

-We are improving communication among our specialists and managers through cross-site and cross-functional projects and initiatives.
-In this way, we promote collaboration in the Group, create synergies and establish a culture of learning from one another for the purpose of continuous improvement.
+Cross-site and cross-functional projects and initiatives served to improve communication among our specialists and managers during the fiscal year.
+In this way, cooperation in the Group was further promoted, synergies were created and a culture of learning from one another for the purpose of continuous improvement was established.

 Aurubis Group employees